 The release operation took place on 20 October 1945.
 El Quico and El Roset approached the two Guardia Civil escorting the prisoners, and when they drew level with them, took out their guns and disarmed the surprised Guardia.
 As they held them covered, El Abisinio remained at the wheel of a car parked a few yards away with a sub-machine gun, to protect the rear.
 Everything seemed to be going off smoothly, without violence, when suddenly one of the guards being watched by El Roset drew his pistol and aimed at Sabaté.
-The latter hesitated for a moment-which could have cost him his life-but El Roset. quite calmly, fired at point-blank range and the guards fell, badly wounded.
+The latter hesitated for a moment-which could have cost him his life-but El Roset, quite calmly, fired at point-blank range and the guards fell, badly wounded.
 The other guard fled, abandoning his prisoners.
 The incident taught Sabaté a lesson: never bandy words with a policeman or Guardia Civil, without disarming him first.
-Prisoners and liberators ran towards the get-away car in which El Abisinio was waiting.
-The nearby Guardia Civil, hearing gunfire, came running and opened fire on the group.
-El Abisinio let off a few rounds from his sub-machine gun, which cooled the spirits of the guardians of public order.
+Prisoners and liberators ran towards the get-away car in which El Abisinio let off a few rounds from his sub-machine gun, which cooled the spirits of the guardians of public order.
 They turned and fled.
-The operation was a complete success, except that the third on to stop, Fado-who was collecting his factory wages from the bank at the time-drove on at high speed.
-Though the attacking group fired at the car, no one was killed or injured.
+The operation was a complete success, except that the third prisoner, the Communist, refused to follow his liberators and returned voluntarily to prison.5